More on the tensionless limit of pure-Ramond-Ramond AdS3/CFT2: Exciting the massless modes

 with $u$ just above the long cut, and $u'$ just above the short cut. \footnote{ Note that with this definition, the kernel $K^{y0}(u',u)$ is positive as it should be. } Hence $ S^{0_*y}(u_j^{\dot{\alpha}_j},u)$ has a zero when $u'$ is on the real mirror line, because $u_j^{\dot{\alpha}_j}$ is in the string region, \textit{i.e.} $x_s(u_j^{\dot{\alpha}_j})$ is on the upper half-circle, just like $x(u)$.

-This results in a logarithmic singularity in the convolution involving $Y_+$ in~\eqref{ex-TBA for YQ} and \eqref{ex-TBA for YbQ}, and in a possible change of the sign in the argument of the logarithm.
+Because of this behaviour of $ S^{0_*y}(u_j^{\dot{\alpha}_j},u)$, at the special points~$u_j^{\dot{\alpha}_j}$ we have that $Y_+(u)\sim (u-u_j^{\dot{\alpha}_j})$.
+In particular, this results in a logarithmic singularity in the convolution involving $\log(1-1/Y_+)$ in~\eqref{eq:TBA0-excited-label} (as well as in the massive TBA equations), and in a possible change of the sign in the argument of the logarithm.
 It is convenient to rewrite the convolution as

 It is worth noting that, depending on how precisely we represent the logarithm (that is, whether we write $\log z^2$ or $2\log z$), we might obtain an additional $2i\pi$ term which needs to be convoluted with the kernel~$K^{y0}$.
 Observing that the convolution with a constant gives $1\hat{\star}K^{y0}=+\tfrac{1}{2}$, see appendix~\ref{app:notation}, we could obtain an additional $i\pi$ term in the TBA equations.
 As we will see, we can fix this ambiguity by requiring that the exact Bethe equations are compatible with the asymptotic Bethe equations.